awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-extensions.md

     .addAttribute(Integer.class, a -> a.name("counter")
                                        .getter(Customer::getCounter)
                                        .setter(Customer::setCounter)
-                                        // Apply the 'atomicCounter' tag to the attribute with start and increment values .tags(StaticAttributeTags.atomicCounter(10L, 5L))
+                                        // Apply the 'atomicCounter' tag to the attribute with start and increment values.
+                                       .tags(StaticAttributeTags.atomicCounter(10L, 5L))
 ```